 Survey data must be synced if necessary from the local phone client to be stored in the existing cloud database twice a day, once at 8am, once at 4pm and once at midnight.

+We can give users IDs once they log-in and we can keep the correspondence between the ID and real name on file, but all responses to surverys have to be matched by user’s ID and cannot be strictly anonymous (we have to know that ID they are coming from).
+All data in the database need to have a corresponding user ID.

 The database to store user data should fail fewer than once every 50 days.

 The mobile client should keep a downloaded data usage maximum of approximately 20MB.(shouldn’t be using large amounts of data especially when not in wifi)

-:
+Data about meditation recordings should track how much time has lapsed since the beginning of the recording

+All data should be timed stamped

+Apple watch:

 Mobile client may push notifications to the Apple watch.